Seednode/roulette/README.md

 Both filtering parameters ignore the file extension and full path; they only compare against the bare filename.

 ## Ignoring directories
-Any directory containing a file named `.roulette_ignore` will be skipped during the scanning stage.
+If the `--ignore` flag is passed, any directory containing a file named `.roulette_ignore` (configurable with `--ignore-file`) will be skipped during the scanning stage.

 ## Indexing
 If the `-i|--indexing` flag is passed, all specified paths will be indexed on start.